pghalliday/tls-tunnel/README.md

 client.connect(function(error, port) {
 tunnel
   if (error) {
-    // errors could include not having enough ports available on the server to support another } else {
+    // errors could include not having enough ports available on
+    // the server to support another
+  } else {
-    // only if no errors were encountered will the port parameter contain the public port that was assigned for the tunnel client.disconnect(function() {
+    // only if no errors were encountered will the <port> parameter
+    // contain the public port that was assigned for the tunnel http.get('http://mytlstunnel.com:' + port, function(res) {
+      // should receive a response from localhost:8000 here client.disconnect(function() {
-      // client should have ended all connections
+        // client should have ended all connections });
     });
   }
 });
 ```

+## Hints on generating certs for testing

+See the ``test/keys`` folder for certificates used by the tests.
+These can be regenerated at anytime using either ``keys.sh`` (OSX, Linux) or ``keys.bat`` (Windows).
+These scripts use [OpenSSL](http://www.openssl.org).
+OSX and Linux most likely already ship with OpenSSL.
+If using Windows you will need to install [OpenSSL](http://slproweb.com/products/Win32OpenSSL.html) first.

+It should be noted that for the client to authorize server certificates they need to have the correct hosts listed as altnames in the v3 extensions (although this doesn't seem to be required on Windows).

 ## Roadmap